 How to prevent users removing security from PDF files

-Why it is so easy to remove PDF security & how to permanently protect PDFs.
+Why removing PDF security is so easy & how to permanently protect PDFs

 Why password protection & certificates fail to protect PDFs, plus the best practices & tools to permanently prevent PDF sharing, copying, editing, and printing.

 Ensuring the security of your PDF documents is essential in protecting sensitive and classified information, but preventing unauthorized access and modification can be a challenge.
-If you google “PDF security”, you’ll see hundreds of websites describing ways to bypass and remove PDF protection and providing the tools to do so.
-It is as easy as uploading the document to an online tool.
+If you Google “PDF security”, you’ll see hundreds of websites describing ways to bypass and remove PDF passwords and providing the tools to do so.
+It’s as easy as uploading the document to a webpage and pressing one button.

 For organizations, this represents an existential threat.
 With GDPR and CPRA, consumer data privacy protections are the strongest they’ve ever been.
-Meanwhile, the risk to your stock price should sensitive board minutes, financial reports, trade secrets, or contracts leak is still immense.
-To prevent this from happening, you need to understand how traditional PDF security works, what the best practices are surrounding PDF distribution, and what software and services you can use to better protect your documents.
+Meanwhile, the risk to your stock price should sensitive board minutes, financial reports, trade secrets, or contracts leak is immense.
+To prevent this from happening, you need to understand the following:

 Understanding PDF security